KS1 Maths SATs

 Unlike the KS2 Papers which are sent away to be externally marked, the KS1 Papers are marked by the teachers in your school.
 The first mark is a raw score which is then translated into a ‘scaled score’ which will show how well your child has done compared to the accepted standard.
 Teacher assessments are also used to build up a picture of your child’s learning and achievements.
 The expected standard is a score of 100.
 Above 100 means your child has exceeded the expected norm. below 100 shows that they are still working towards the standard and may well need a little extra help in the future.
 Your child will no longer be given a level.

 Apart from the everyday encouragement, using numbers with your child and all the practical experiences you can give, there are also several ways you can help without creating a stressful situation.

 Past papers can be worked through; not as a test but as a fun learning experience and we recommend that if you do use these to work with your child, to ask them how they are working out answers and why?

 If particular problems arise e.g. adding three small numbers, then we have a wealth of back up worksheets to help with the types of question on the arithmetic paper and will soon have the same for the reasoning paper.

 Each category has many resources within so why not jump in and explore the site?

-Have a look at some of our latest resources in this category.
+Have a look at some of our popular resources in this category.